 Example: a number of pets have been tested positive for Pasteurella is a gram-negative bacteria.
 Pasteurella multocida found in the mouths of approximately 75-80% of all cats.
 Cats with the tartar build up and gingival have a higher rate of infection than cats with clean teeth.
 Symptoms are usually a swelling and local infection around the wound, which may lead to an abscess.
 More serious systemic symptoms can include sinusitis, pneumonia and brain abscess.

-The first thing I would introduce some good human probiotics daily into the food like "Ultimate FLORA" 150 billion (by Renew Life)
+The first thing I would introduce some good human probiotics daily into the food like

 We have several probiotics listed in the SCIO biofeed back machine, and when testing with cat fur, this one was indicated needed from clinical consultation with an acute case of stomatitis.